Casualties of the Russo-Ukrainian war: Russian losses

-The Center for Strategic and International Studies (CSIS) found that more Russian soldiers died in the first year of the war in Ukraine than in all its other wars since World War II combined, an average 5,000 to 5,800 soldiers a month, vs 13,000 to 25,000 in Chechnya over 15 years and 14,000 to 16,000 in Afghanistan.
+The Center for Strategic and International Studies (CSIS) found that 60,000 to 70,000 Russian soldiers died in the first year of the war in Ukraine, more than in all its other wars since World War II combined, including 13,000 to 25,000 in Chechnya over 15 years and 14,000 to 16,000 in Afghanistan.
 Thus, the first year of the Ukraine war was 25 times deadlier than Chechnya and 35 times more so than Afghanistan.

+In February 2023, Meduza published an article about the portion of Russian military casualties classified as missing, describing systemic problems with Russia's military record-keeping making it difficult for families to obtain their bodies or file for compensation by the government.
+Sergey Krivenko, head of the human-rights advocacy organization "Citizen.
+Army.
+Law.", estimated the amount of missing Russian soldiers at this time to be around 24,000, adding that most of the missing are soldiers who have been killed but have not had their body recovered.

-Meduza, analyzing data on confirmed soldiers killed and data retrieved from the Russian probate registry, estimated 75,000 Russian soldiers were killed since the start of the invasion and by the end of 2023, a statistical estimate within a wide range of between 66,000 and 88,000 killed.
+Meduza, analysing data on confirmed soldiers killed and data retrieved from the Russian probate registry, estimated 75,000 Russian soldiers were killed since the start of the invasion of Ukraine and by the end of 2023, a statistical estimate within a wide range of between 66,000 and 88,000 killed.
 Subsequently, several months later, Meduza gave a new estimate of 64,000 soldiers killed in 2022 and 2023, based on excess deaths reported by Rosstat, including those in Crimea, but not other Ukrainian regions seized by Russia.
 Using a similar analysis, but in addition using a statistical model of the ratio of total deaths to deaths confirmed by name, stratified by age group, and the Mediazona updated counts of named deaths, Meduza gave an updated estimate of total Russian deaths of 120,000 killed through to 30 June 2024.
 Several days later, The Economist made its own calculation using the severely-wounded-to-killed ratio from leaked documents by the United States Department of Defense, giving an estimate of between 462,000 and 728,000 Russian soldiers killed or wounded since the start of the conflict.
 According to their estimate, approximately 2% of all Russian men between the ages of 20 and 50 may have been killed or seriously wounded in Ukraine since February 2022.
 By the end of 2024, Meduza estimated that over 165,000 Russian soldiers had died during the war.